 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-When advertising the monthly cost of leasing a car, marketers should ensure they also state any one off payments required.
-For example, consider an ad for a business contract plan that enabled consumers to pay for a car in monthly instalments of £199 but required them to pay a £3,000 deposit plus an optional £7,000 final payment and had a headline of “£199 a month”.
+If an agreement is not an FCA regulated agreement, then when advertising the monthly cost of leasing a car, marketers should ensure they also state any one off payments required.
+For example, an ad for a business contract plan that enabled consumers to pay for a car in monthly instalments of £199 but required them to pay a £3,000 deposit plus an optional £7,000 final payment and had a headline of “£199 a month”.
 The ASA ruled that the ad was likely to mislead readers into thinking only the monthly costs were payable.
-Even if the body copy explained the deposit and optional final payments the ad would still be considered problematic, because the headline would arguably be contradicted by the body copy.
+Even if the body copy explained the deposit and optional final payments the ad would still be considered problematic, because the headline would arguably be contradicted by the body copy (Code rule 3.9).
 Any non-optional fees, such as the deposit, should be included in the headline.
 The optional final payment should be referred to alongside this though, as it is optional, it would be appropriate to state the amount in a linked footnote.
 Alternatively the deposit and the optional final payment could be stated in a sub-heading next to the headline.